cs1302uga/cs1302-c4-alpha/README.rst

       :width: 100%

-   Below is an example of some code that drops a winning token into the grid of the game object depricted above, then checks for that win using the object's ``isWinner`` method.
-The code is followed by an illustration of what the inside of that object should look like immediately after the code has executed -- please note that the object moves inro the ``GamePhase.OVER`` phase immediately after the call to ``isWinner(1)`` has executed:
+   Below is an example of some code that drops a winning token into the grid of the game object depicted above, then checks for that win using the object's ``isWinner`` method.
+The code is followed by an illustration of what the inside of that object should look like immediately after the code has executed -- please note that the object moves into the ``GamePhase.OVER`` phase immediately after the call to ``isWinner(1)`` has executed:

    .. code-block:: java